Tfindelkind/ceph-on-AWS/README.md

 #How-To run

-The setup is seperated in four parts
+The setup is seperated in three parts

-	1. User and private keys creation

-		Because this setup can create up to ~250 student environments in one VPC there need to be possibility to handle the access for the students/users
-		There are two supported modes:
-			1.1	One user who is admin and student in one person (default)

-			1.2 One admin user and several student user created in IAM with access to their environments

-	2. Creation of the AWS environment
+	1. Creation of the AWS environment
 		The following script will be run by the admin user to create a lab environment including a VPC called: vpc-ceph-lab ands an IGW

 		./create_ceph_on_AWS.sh